UQ-RCC/hpcportal-keycloak-extension/README.md

 otherwise, without prompting the user.

 ## Usage
-1. Download a release jar or build with maven: `mvn package`.
+1. Download a release jar or build with gradle: `./gradlew jar`
 2. Drop the jar into one of the directories defined in the `deployments` folder (/opt/jboss/keycloak/standalone/deployments).
 3. Create or modify an Authentication flow to include the new `Link IDP Login` provider in the appropriate place.